cloudfoundry/cf-deployment/README.md

 and the CAPI release's WebDAV job for blob storage.
 - assumes load-balancing will be handled by the IaaS or an external deployment.
-- assumes GCP as the default deployment environment.
-For use with other IaaSs, see the **Ops Files** section below.

 ### <a name='readiness'></a> Is `cf-deployment` ready to use?